 NOTE—The maximum number of HE-LTFs limits the allowed combinations of number of space-time streams and HE-LTF repetitions in a HE Ranging NDP and HE TB Ranging NDP.

-The Max Rx EHT-LTF Total subfield indicates the maximum number of EHT-LTFs that a STA supports in reception in an SR2SI or SI2SR NDP that is a EHT sounding NDP.
+The Max Rx EHT-LTF Total subfield indicates the maximum number of EHT-LTFs that a STA supports in reception in an SI2SR NDP that is a EHT sounding NDP.
 The Max Rx EHT-LTF Total subfield has the same format as in the Maximum Number Of Supported EHT-LTFs field in the EHT Capabilities element.

-The Max Rx STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that a STA supports in the reception of an SR2SI or a SI2SR NDP in the sensing measurement instances.
+The Max Rx STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that a STA supports in the reception of an SR2SI, SR2SR(#5) or a SI2SR NDP in the non-TB or TB sensing measurement instances minus 1(#5).

-The Max Rx STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that a STA supports in the reception of an SR2SI or a SI2SR NDP in the sensing measurement instances.
+The Max Rx STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that a STA supports in the reception of an SR2SI, SR2SR(#5) or a SI2SR NDP in the non-TB or TB sensing measurement instances minus 1(#5).
+This subfield is reserved if the value of the BW subfield is not 3 or 4.

-The Max Rx STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that a STA supports in the reception of an SR2SI or a SI2SR NDP in the sensing measurement instances.
+The Max Rx STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that a STA supports in the reception of an SI2SR NDP in the TB sensing measurement instances minus 1(#5).
+This subfield is reserved if the value of the BW subfield is not 4.

 The Device Class and Full Bandwidth UL MU-MIMO subfields correspond to the Device Class and Full Bandwidth UL MU-MIMO fields defined in Table 9-366 (Subfields of the HE PHY Capabilities Information field).

-The Max Number of Supported Setups subfield correspond to the maximum number of simultaneous measurement setups that the transmitter STA is capable of performing with another STA(#739).
+The Max Number of Supported Setups as Responder subfield correspond to the maximum number of simultaneous measurement setups that the transmitting STA is capable of performing with another STA as a responder (#5) (#739).

-The Min Time Between Measurements subfield indicates the minimum time between two consecutive non-TB sensing measurement instances, in units of 100 µs, that the transmitter STA supports.
+The Min Time Between Measurements subfield indicates the minimum time between two consecutive non-TB sensing measurement instances, in units of 100 µs, that the transmitting STA supports.
 This field is reserved when sent in a Probe Request, Association Request or Measurement Setup Query frame.

-The Poll Required subfield is set to 1 to indicate the transmitter STA requires to be polled for any TB measurement instance that it participates as sensing responder and is set to 0 otherwise.
+The Poll Required subfield is set to 1 to indicate the transmitting STA requires to be polled for any TB measurement instance that it participates as a sensing responder (i.e., non-AP) and is set to 0 otherwise.

-The Threshold-based Reporting subfield is set to 1 to indicate the threshold-based reporting is supported by the transmitter STA, and is set to 0 to indicate the threshold-based reporting is not supported by the transmitter STA(#890).
+The Threshold-based Reporting subfield is set to 1 to indicate the threshold-based reporting is supported by the transmitting STA, and is set to 0 to indicate the threshold-based reporting is not supported by the transmitting STA(#890).

+The SR2SR Support subfield is set to 1 to indicate that the transmitting STA supports SR2SR sounding (see 11.55.1.2.x SR2SR sounding phase) and is set to 0 otherwise (#5).

+The Maximum Number of Rx Antennas subfield signals the maximum number of antennas the transmitting STA supports in the reception of an SR2SI, SR2SR or a SI2SR NDP in the non-TB or TB sensing measurement instances minus 1(#5).

 TGbf editor: revise the following section in P84 of 11bf draft 0.5 as: